cgrusden/cgrusden.github.io/_posts/2022-07-22-nordstream-1-research.md

 The oil field in western Siberia (Russia), is operated by Gazprom.

-Nordstream 1 is partially owned by Gazprom.
+### Nord Stream 2

 Nordstream 2 is owned and planned by Nord Stream 2 AG who is *wholly owned* by Gazprom.